sjinks/qt_eventdispatcher_libevent/README.md

 * does not use any private Qt headers
 * passes Qt 4 and Qt 5 event dispatcher, event loop, timer and socket notifier tests

 ## Unsupported Features
 * `QSocketNotifier::Exception` (libevent offers no support for this)
-* undocumented `QCoreApplication::watchUnixSignal()` is not supported (GLib dispatcher does not support it either; this feature was removed from Qt 5 anyway)
-* Qt 5 only: `QWinEventNotifier` is not supported (`registerEventNotifier()` and `unregisterEventNotifier()` functions are currently implemented as stubs; libevent does not natively support Windows events and addition of the suuport to the event dispatcher will mean a completely different event loop code for Windows).
+* Qt 5 only: `QWinEventNotifier` is not supported (`registerEventNotifier()` and `unregisterEventNotifier()` functions are currently implemented as stubs; libevent does not natively support Windows events and addition of the support to the event dispatcher will mean a completely different event loop code for Windows).

 ## Requirements
 * libevent >= 2.0.0 (the code seems to work with libevent 1.4.x but this has not been tested much — but the Qt tests are successfully passed though)